zohaibjawed940/shopify-ai-assistant/README.md

 ## MCP Tools Integration

-The app integrates with Model Control Plane (MCP) tools, which allows the AI to access additional functionality.
+The app integrates with Model Context Protocol (MCP) tools, which allows the AI to access additional functionality.
 These tools are initialized in the `app/mcp-client.js` file.

 ### API Endpoints